Former Clemson receivers Renfrow, Humphries talk NFL, play golf at Charleston charity event

 He and Humphries both played in the annual charity event, which benefits OneWorld Health.

-Their love for golf isn’t the only thing the two have in common.
+Other celebrities who played in Monday's tournament include former Clemson quarterback Tajh Boyd, NFL quarterback Nick Mullins, NFL and South Carolina Gamecock legend Sterling Sharpe, and former Gamecock QB Connor Shaw.

+Humphries and Renfrow have more in common than their love for golf.
 They have been beating the odds as slot receivers for years.

 Humphries was an undrafted receiver out of Clemson and signed with the Tampa Bay Buccaneers in 2015.
 He only started seven games in his first three years of pro football.